-With this many years in the business you would think that at CertaPro we’ve seen just about everything that can happen on a paint job . . . but still – we are surprised every once-in-awhile!
-We know that our clients don’t like surprises – but we also understand that they don’t want a ten page contract and/or an hour long session on what could happen on their job.
+With 25 years in this business you would think we’ve seen everything that can happen on a paint job . . . but I am still surprised myself!
+We know that our clients don’t like surprises – but we also know that they don’t want ten page contracts and/or a whole hour session on what could happen on their job.

-For clients who want to be best prepared, this list is for you!
+For clients that want to be better prepared and want to think through different scenarios, this list is for you!

 WINDOWS AND DOORS

 Important – Although the windows will dry to the touch in several hours, they will not completely cure for 30 days or so.
-Please open and close all windows every few days or else THEY WILL STICK!
+Please open and close all windows every several days or else THEY WILL STICK !
 Also, to prevent doors from sticking apply a small amount of Vaseline or liquid dove soap to the stripping before closing.

 CHANGING YOUR MIND ON COLORS ONCE WE START

 If you change your mind on colors we will need to charge you for the additional paint we need to purchase and any time spent repainting the areas that were already painted.

 We are happy to purchase and apply samples for your project.
 Beyond the complimentary samples, we do charge $45 per sample.